-2. High Gradient Tests of the INFN Brazed SW Structure
+2 High gradient tests of the INFN brazed SW structure

 The high power tests of the INFN brazed SW structure are a part of a complex set of research efforts on the fundamental physics of RF breakdowns [4].
-Characterization of the RF breakdown performance of the short SW structures is one of the main test-vehicles in this research.
+Characterization of the RF breakdown performance of short SW structures is one of the main test-vehicles in this research.
 Tests of the SW structures have been performed at SLAC at two dedicated RF power stations.
-Up to now, more than 30 structures were tested, including the three ones made by INFN.
+Up to now, more than 30 structures have been tested, including the three made by INFN.
 To identify structures we use abbreviations derived from the names of the corresponding periodic structures including the manufacturer's name and the serial number.
-As an example, the initials 1C-SW-A5.65-T4.6-Cu-Frascati-#2 refer to the high-gradient cell 1C with a 5.65 mm aperture radius (A5.65) a 4.6 mm thick iris (T4.6) manufactured by INFN at the LNF.
+As an example, the initials 1C-SW-A5.65-T4.6-Cu-Frascati-#2 refer to the high-gradient cell 1C with a 5.65 mm aperture radius (A5.65) and a 4.6 mm thick iris (T4.6) manufactured by INFN at LNF.
 Finally, #2 indicates that this is the second structure manufactured.

-After several tests of different SW structures we found that the RF breakdown performance of structures with the same geometry and materials is reproducible and almost independent by initial surface conditions or manufacturers [4].
-We point out also that calculations of the breakdown probabilities are obtained after the initial processing, when the breakdown rate does not change over hours.
+After several tests of different SW structures we

+found that the RF breakdown performance of structures with the same geometry and materials is reproducible and almost independent of initial surface conditions or manufacturers [4].
+We also point out that calculations of the breakdown probabilities are obtained after the initial processing, when the breakdown rate does not change over hours.
 Tests were performed with a 60 Hz RF pulse repetition rate.
 After installing the structure in the setup test we increased the RF power gradually and recorded the breakdowns.